copasi/model_replicator/tests/0505_CLIOptions/README.md

 ## tests

-- 1D, network, transport
+- 1D, transport
-- appropriate warning for an empty network file
+- appropriate error for negative number of units
-- appropriate warning for a network file without edges
+- appropriate error for a single unit
-- appropriate warning for test a network file with repeated edges
+- appropriate error for a single unit per dimension
-- ensure that repeated edges are added exactly once to model
-- appropriate warning for a network file with non-numeric nodes
+- appropriate error for a negative kinetic constant value
+- appropriate error for negative noise level (--cn)
+- no error for positive integer noise level (--cn)
+- appropriate error for invalid distribution (--cn)
+- appropriate error for negative noise level (--pn)
+- no error for positive integer noise level (--pn)
+- appropriate error for invalid distribution (--pn)